aledecicco/english-programming-language/docs/syntax.md

 Function parameters can be defined to take references to values by adding `reference to` before their type:
 ```
 To double a reference to a number:
-    Multiply the whole number by two.
+    Multiply the number by two.
 ```
 Here, we are saying that the function takes a number by reference.
 The number pointed at by the reference will be multiplied by two, modifying the original number that was passed as argument.
 References can be variables or list elements.